 A triple-door gate led into the rear burial area, which is equipped with a Double-Pillar Gate, sacrificial vessels, a "Square City" and a memorial tower on top.

-As always, the precious mound itself sits at the northern end of the mausoleum surrounded by a protecting stone wall.
+As always, the precious mound itself sits at the northern end of the mausoleum surrounded by a protecting stone wall, the Bao'cheng.

 The mound itself has a rectangular shape with rounded northern corners.

-The mausoleum lies mainly unrestored and is unfortunately closed to the general public.
+The mausoleum lies mainly unrestored and is closed to the general public.

-So already by the year 1435 the first three tombs around the Mount Tianshou site had occupied the "best" locations from a geomancy point of view; those of emperor Yongle, his son and his grandson.
+So already by the year 1435 the first three tombs around the Mount Tianshou site had occupied the "best" locations from a geomancy point of view; those of the Yongle Emperor, his son and his grandson.

-The construction of Jingling started in January 1435 and took almost 28 years to complete.
+The construction of Jingling (literally "Scenic Tomb") started in January 1435 and took almost 28 years to complete.
 It covers an area of about 25,000 square meters.
 It is located at the foot of the eastern peak of Mt.
 Tianshou.

-First, it has a traditional front entrance -well, I guess "had" would be more correct since the original structure is long gone.
-The stone foundation and the stone pillar bases remain in place so we know that the gate was three rooms wide and two deep.
-My photo on this page shows that a newer wall has been erected to cover the gap between the original sidewalls -roughly between the two stone markers.
+First, it has a traditional front entrance -well, maybe "had" would be more correct since the original structure is long gone.
+The stone foundation and the stone pillar bases remain in place so we know that the gate followed tradition being three rooms wide and two deep.
+The photo on this page shows that a newer wall has been erected to cover the gap between the original sidewalls -roughly between the two stone markers.

 Jingling is not accessible -not even for good words- but a photo straight up the center "Sacred Way" facing north still clearly shows the stone foundation of the sacrificial hall, the triple gate into the burial area, the stone sacrificial vessels (through the middle gate) and the memorial tower on top of the "Square City".